About the MSPH in Human Nutrition – Dietitian Program

 The MSPH in IH (Human Nutrition – Dietitian) meets the educational prerequisites for certification by the Commission on Dietetic Registration (CDR) in all states, now and subsequent to January 1, 2024.
 Requirements for dietetics practice licensure vary by state.
 State licensure is entirely separate and distinct from registration or certification by the CDR.
 Information on state licensure is available on CDR's website.

-For more specific information regarding this program contact Ms. Tiffani Hays, MSPH in IH (Human Nutrition – Dietitian) Program Director and Director of Pediatric Clinical Nutrition Education & Practice for Johns Hopkins Health System at email@example.com, Dr. Laura Caulfield (firstname.lastname@example.org), Professor & MSPH in IH (Human Nutrition – Dietitian) Program Advisor and Coordinator for Human Nutrition at (410) 955-2786; or Ms. Cristina Salazar (email@example.com), Academic Programs Manager for the Department of International Health.
+For more specific information regarding this program contact Ms. Marcy Kane, MBA, RD, LDN, the MSPH in IH (Human Nutrition – Dietitian) Program Director and Manager of Nutrition Education and Research for the Johns Hopkins Bayview Medical Center at email@example.com), Dr. Laura Caulfield (firstname.lastname@example.org), Professor & MSPH in IH (Human Nutrition – Dietitian) Program Advisor and Coordinator for Human Nutrition at (410) 955-2786; or Ms. Cristina Salazar (email@example.com), Academic Programs Manager for the Department of International Health.

 Frequently Asked Questions about the MSPH in International Health, Human Nutrition – Dietitian program.